-2.2 Scenario 1: Trusted Network-Layer Onboarding
+236 2.2 Scenario 1: Trusted Network-Layer Onboarding

-This scenario involves trusted network-layer onboarding of an authorized IoT device to a local network that is operated by the owner of the IoT device.
+237 This scenario involves trusted network-layer onboarding of an authorized IoT device to a local network 238 that is operated by the owner of the IoT device.
+The device is assumed to have been manufactured to 239 support the type of network-layer onboarding protocol (e.g., Wi-Fi Easy Connect or BRSKI) that is being 240 used by the local network.
+The device is also assumed to have been provisioned with its birth credential 241 in a manner similar to that described in Scenario 0: Factory Provisioning, including transfer of the 242 device's bootstrapping information (e.g., its public key) to the operator of the local network to ensure 243 that this information will be available to support authentication of the device during the initial phase of 244 the trusted network-layer onboarding process.
 Onboarding is performed after the device has booted up and is placed in onboarding mode.
-Because the organization that is operating the local network is the owner of the IoT device, the device is authorized to onboard to the network and the network is authorized to onboard the device.
-In this scenario, after the identities of the device and the network are authenticated, a network onboarding component-a logical component authorized to onboard devices on behalf of the network-provisions unique network credentials to the device over a secure channel.
-These network credentials are not just specific to the device; they are also specific to the local network.
+Because the organization that is operating the local network is the 245 246 owner of the IoT device, the device is authorized to onboard to the network and the network is 247 authorized to onboard the device.
+In this scenario, after the identities of the device and the network are 248 authenticated, a network onboarding component-a logical component authorized to onboard devices 249 on behalf of the network-authenticates the device and provisions unique network credentials to the 250 device over a secure channel.
+These network credentials are not just specific to the device; they are also

+- 251 specific to the local network.
 The device then uses these credentials to connect to the network.
-Table 2-2 lists the capabilities that may be demonstrated in this scenario.

-Table 2-2 Scenario 1 Trusted Network-Layer Onboarding Capabilities That May Be Demonstrated
+Table - 252 2-2 lists the capabilities that may be demonstrated in this scenario. - 253 Table 2-2 Scenario 1 Trusted Network-Layer Onboarding Capabilities That May Be Demonstrated

-Demo ID Capability Description S1.C1 Device Authentication The onboarding mechanism authenticates the device's identity.
-S1.C2 Device Authorization The onboarding mechanism verifies that the device is authorized to onboard to the network.
-S1.C3 Network Authentication The device can verify the network's identity.
-S1.C4 Network Authorization The device can verify that the network is authorized to take control of it.
-S1.C5 Secure Local Credentialing The onboarding mechanism securely provisions local network credentials to the device.
-S1.C6 Secure Storage The credentials are provisioned to secure hardware-backed storage on the device.
-S1.C7 Network Selection The onboarding mechanism provides the IoT device with the identifier of the network to which the device should onboard.
-S1.C8 Interoperability The network-layer onboarding mechanism can onboard two types of IoT devices (e.g., different device vendors and models).
+Demo ID Capability Description \$1.C1 Device Authentication The onboarding mechanism authenticates the device's identity. \$1.C2 Device Authorization The onboarding mechanism verifies that the device is authorized to onboard to the network. \$1.C3 Network Authentication The device can verify the network's identity. \$1.C4 Network Authorization The device can verify that the network is authorized to take control of it. \$1.C5 Secure Local Credentialing The onboarding mechanism securely provisions local network credentials to the device. \$1.C6 Secure Storage The local network credentials are provisioned to secure hardware- backed storage on the device. \$1.C7 Network Selection The onboarding mechanism provides the IoT device with the identifier of the network to which the device should onboard.
+S1.C8 Interoperability The network-layer onboarding mechanism can onboard a minimum of two types of IoT devices (e.g., different device vendors and models).

-2.3 Scenario 2: Trusted Application-Layer Onboarding
+254 2.3 Scenario 2: Trusted Application-Layer Onboarding